nop0x07bc/bapl-class-language/report/README.md

 side_effect = ":" , expression
 ```

-evaluates a expression just for it's side effects (value poped from the stack and discarded).
+evaluates a expression just for it's side effects (value pop:ed from the stack and discarded).

 ## New Features/Changes
-_XPL_ although derived from _Selene_ departs slightly from it's syntax (e.g additional control strutures, lambda
+_XPL_ although derived from _Selene_ departs slightly from it's syntax (e.g additional control structures, lambda
 expressions, break statements) and quite a lot implementation-wise.
 In this section I'll go through some of these
 differences.